Spinal cord injury research: Stem cells

 An ongoing Phase 2 trial in 2016 presented data showing that after 90 days of treatment with oligodendrocyte progenitor cells derived from embryonic stem cells, 4 out of 4 subjects with complete cervical injuries had improved motor levels, with 2 of 4 improving two motor levels (on at least one side, with one patient improving two motor levels on both sides).
 The trial's original endpoint had been 2/5 patients improving two levels on one side within 6–12 months.
 All 8 cervical subjects in this Phase 1–2 trial had exhibited improved upper extremity motor scores (UEMS) relative to baseline with no serious adverse side effects, and a 2010 Phase 1 trial in 5 thoracic patients has found no safety issues after 5–6 years of follow-up.

 Six-month efficacy data is expected in January 2017; meanwhile, a higher dose is being investigated and the study is now also recruiting patients with incomplete injuries.

 In 2022, a team reported the first engineered functional human (motor-)neuronal networks derived from induced pluripotent stem cells (iPSCs) from the patient for implantation to regenerate injured spinal cord that shows success in tests with mice.

 Embryonic stem cells

-Embryonic stem cells (ESCs) are pluripotent; they can develop into every type of cell in an organism.
+Embryonic stem cells (ESCs) are pluripotent; they can develop into every type of cell in an organism, such as oligodendrocytes. .Oligodendrocytes and motor neurons have been predicted to be a favorable target for ESCs regarding treating neurological disorders and traumas.
+After a SCI takes place there is evidence of oligodendrocytes degradation, eventually leading to cell death.
+This results in a lack of myelination, which enhances signals sent amongst neurons, causing disfunction in signaling.
+A potential solution could be hESC-derived oligodendrocyte transplantation; however, the success of this process depends off the cell's ability to differentiate towards neural cell types in vitro.
+This is where more testing and research is being conducted using animal models.